30 LinkedIn Tips: #1/30 – How to write your LinkedIn About section

 Use the first 400 characters or so creatively, because that's what people will see BEFORE they trouble to click on 'See more'.
 (See the image showing where the summary text is truncated below on my profile).

 A snappy summary opening can also make the difference as to whether visitors even bother to click, or read any further.
 If you don't grab their attention, they may simply not bother.
+Recent studies suggest 97% of profile visitors won't click to see more.
+So make your opening count.

 Your profile summary needs to tell the reader a concise story of you.